SenchaProSvcs/ExtSpect/ReadMe.txt

 ========== INSTALLATION

-For users of the demo app, ExtSpectSolo, the index.html file expects that a touch2 directory will be a sibling of the app directory.
+For users of the demo app, ux/extspect/ExtSpectExample, the index.html file expects that a touch2 directory will bein a root directory.
 Please make adjustments in index.html as needed.

 For installation of ExtSpect as a plugin, there are 2 things that you must do, and a couple more optional choices.

-o The 'extspect' folder can be found inside the folder for the demo app, ExtSpectSolo, included in the zipped file.
-Copy only the 'uxExtSpect' folder to just inside your app's main folder, at the same level as your index.html file.
+o Copy only the ux/extspect folder to just inside your app's main folder, at the same level as your index.html file.

-o Somewhere inside the views that you build, add ExtSpect as a component.
+o Somewhere inside the views that you build, add ExtSpect as a panel.
 The ExtSpect class extends Ext.Panel, but it can also be added using the xtype 'extspect'.
 There are default values for the title and iconCls, so it should fit into a tab panel with no further work.

 There is also a config property to the ExtSpect class called app:.
 This is required.
 The variable that follows app: is the name of your app (eg. MyApp) plus .app with no quotes.
+See the ExtSpectExample.

 Adding ExtSpect to your top level viewport would look like this: